 What is Kinomap?

-Kinomap is an app with a rich library of pre-recorded high-quality footage worldwide.
+Kinomap is an app with a rich library of high-quality, pre-recorded footage from around the world.
 It also includes thousands of structured workouts and training plans.
 You can ride solo or with friends.

 Who is it for?